YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 launches ``xdot`` to display it.
 The options ``-format``, ``-viewer`` and ``-prefix`` can be used to change format, viewer and filename prefix.
 Note that the ``pdf`` and ``ps`` format are the only formats that support plotting multiple modules in one run.
+The ``dot`` format can be used to output multiple modules, however ``xdot`` will raise an error when trying to read them.

 In densely connected circuits it is sometimes hard to keep track of the individual signal wires.
 For these cases it can be useful to call